Arvind0202/wtfiswronghere/06_challenge/06_readme.md

-Variable num2 was not present
+Variable num2 was not present in conf.py